celestiaorg/docs/docs/nodes/light-node.md

 celestia light start --core.grpc <ip>:9090
 ```

+If you need a list of RPC endpoints to connect to, you can check from the list [here](../nodes/mamaki-testnet#rpc-endpoints)

 #### Optional: Run the Light Node with a Custom Key

 In order to run a light node using a custom key: